Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Maret 2025 17.29.36 UTC
+- WIB: Senin, 3 Maret 2025 18.19.43 UTC
-- WITA: Senin, 3 Maret 2025 18.29.36 UTC
+- WITA: Senin, 3 Maret 2025 19.19.43 UTC
-- WIT: Senin, 3 Maret 2025 19.29.36 UTC
+- WIT: Senin, 3 Maret 2025 20.19.43 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude